 The dates of each placement are negotiated with the successful graduate's home department or agency.
 Placements can occur at any time throughout the year, however, operational requirements will be considered when agreeing to commencement dates.

 What is the duration of the program?

-Placements with the Department of the House of Representatives and the Parliamentary Budget Office are for three months.
+Placements with the Department of the House of Representatives, the Parliamentary Budget Office and the Department of Parliamentary Services are for three months.
 Placements with the Department of the Senate are for six months.

 Where will I be working?

 All graduate placements are at Parliament House in Canberra.

 Where possible, graduate placements will be in areas which complement placements in a graduate's home department or agency.
 Placements may involve:

 - work with a Committee Secretariat providing research and administrative support to Parliamentary Committees;